TierMobility/techdocs-container/README.md

   - tier-techdocs-core
 ```

+Before you proceed, make sure you are logged in to GitHub container registry.
+Check the [official documentation](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry) to learn how to do this.

 Now, you can use the Backstage `techdocs-cli` to serve a preview of your static site:

 `npx @techdocs/cli serve -i ghcr.io/tiermobility/techdocs-container:latest`